sky-uk/anticipy/README.md

-# anticipy
+# Anticipy

-AnticiPy is a tool to generate forecasts for time series.
+Anticipy is a tool to generate forecasts for time series.
 It takes a pandas Series or DataFrame as input, and returns a DataFrame with the forecasted values for a given period of time.

 Features: